FlowFuse/node-red-dashboard/docs/contributing/widgets/third-party.md

 Data stores are a mapping of the widget/node's ID to the latest data received into that widget.
 This is most commonly used to restore state when the Dashboard is refreshed.

+Any dataStore state changes can be intercepted using the `dataTracker` composable which is globally available in all existing widgets.
+More on the `dataTracker` composable [here](../widgets/core-widgets.md#data-tracker).

 #### Node-RED Data Store

 Node-RED's data store is made accessible for third-party widgets via the associated `ui-base`.